 Lien laws vary from state to state, but every state gives contractors the right to file a lien against a property they previously worked on.
-If you haven’t received payment for your company’s role in a construction project, your best option to secure your payment is to consult a construction law expert.
+If you haven’t received payment for your company’s role in a construction project, your best option to secure your payment is to consult a construction lawyer.
 A construction lien lawyer in Franklin, TN can show you how to file a lien claim against a defaulting property.

 A Construction Lien Attorney in Franklin, TN You Can Lean On

 How much do you know about Tennessee statute 66-11-145?
 The guidelines established in this statute govern the rules regarding lien claims.
 A construction lien attorney in Franklin, TN can help you file a lien against a property so you can secure a late payment without resistance.